Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

     - Is the coding style consistent with the FE framework's guidelines?
     - Is it consistent throughout the codebase?
     - Are negative scenarios handled?
-    - How strong are the validations are in place for the forms?
+    - How strong are the validations in place for the forms?
 - Testing:
     - Quality of unit tests
     - Adequacy and coverage of tests